Aliszl/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x ] Mention two parts of Express that you learned about this week.

+Routing and middleware support.

-- [ ] Describe Middleware?
+- [ x] Describe Middleware?
+Functions that have access to req, res and next functions.
+They can execute any code, in order and then pass on to the next

-- [ ] Describe a Resource?
+- [ x] Describe a Resource?
+Data such as images, or other static files served by express using built in  middlewear that serves the data up based on the path

-- [ ] What can the API return to help clients know if a request was successful?
+- [ x] What can the API return to help clients know if a request was successful?
+A response with a code. res.status(200) and a message

-- [ ] How can we partition our application into sub-applications?
+- [ x] How can we partition our application into sub-applications?
+Express Routers

 ## Minimum Viable Product